MicrosoftDocs/power-platform/power-virtual-agents/publication-add-bot-to-facebook.md

    ![Provide Facebook app and page information](media/channel-fb-add-channel.png)

-4. At least one page is required, but you can select **Add Page** to add addiitional pages.
+4. At least one page is required, but you can select **Add Page** to add additional pages.

    ![Provide multiple Facebook pages' information](media/channel-fb-add-pages.png)